objectives of trial balance

 A trial balance is prepared at regular intervals or intervals appropriate to the business practice, such as monthly, quarterly, or annually.

-What is the role of a trial balance in the process of preparation of financial statements?
+What is a trial balance’s role in preparing financial statements?

 It is a starting point for producing accurate financial statements by summarizing all account balances from the ledger.